joaoag/bank_tech_test/README.md

 Design:
   * Each method is fewer than 7 lines
   * Classes are fewer than 50 lines
-  * Clear separation between your program logic and output (Eg for Ruby: Do you call `puts` only once in your program?)
+  * Clear separation between your program logic and output (Eg for Ruby: only calling `puts` once in the program)

 **Strict Requirements:**